senzing-garage/template-python/README.md

 ## Overview

-This section should be replaced with real "**Overview**" content after initial repository creation. :warning:
+This section should be replaced with real "**Overview**" content after initial repository creation.

-This repository contains exemplar python scripts that can be used to start a new python project.
+This repository (template-python) contains exemplar python scripts that can be used to start a new python project.

 The
 [template-python.py](template-python.py)